How to Choose Paint Colors When You’re An Overthinker (or have anxiety)

 Benjamin Moore Edgecomb Gray

-Worst-case scenario?
-You hate it, buy another quart of paint and go at it again.
-BEST case?
-You made a great choice.
+Worst-case scenario: You hate it, buy another quart of paint, and go at it again.
+Best case: You made a great choice.

 Benjamin Moore Edgecomb Gray (Baby Fawn) stone fireplace.
 Kylie M INteriors Edesign, client photo

 So there you have it.
-While you might not implement ALL of the above tips, hopefully, you picked up a few tidbits to help you along your way.
+While you might not implement ALL of the above tips, hopefully, you picked up a few tidbits to help you along the way.
 And remember…BREATHE (meditation and Mojitos help as well).

 READ MORE

-The 3 MOST TIMELESS Paint Colours
+The MOST TIMELESS Paint Colours

 The 8 Best WHOLE HOME Warm Neutral Paint Colours

-Comments
+38 Comments

 1. Oh my word did I ever need to read this!
 We are picking paint colors for our forever home before we move in and it’s so hard!
 It was built in 2009 and is a well done Tuscan inspired home with an open floor plan.
 It has gorgeous high end oak woodwork, and I am on the struggle bus!
 Our current home is mostly White Dove and Sea Salt and totally my jam!
 I can use both calm and coastal colors and pull in fresh color too.
 My designer is not recommending the all white look in the new home, however, even though we are redoing the warmest surfaces (and taking down gorgeous wood plantation shutters).
 She is recommending a neutral like City Loft or Gray Mist so there is contrast with the painted white trim.
 The prob is I have a hard time with all neutrals and the the idea of the putty look over the whole space is making me twitch (and lose sleep).
 I have been reading your posts frantically searching for an answer to my paint color conundrum!
 I’ll admit I have seen some gorgeous photos of Gray Mist with Dove Wing though!
 I was conjuring up a muted, French palette vibe when my husband said, what about the SW Sea Serpant color for the island 😊!?
 I’m a boy mom and we all love blues!
 We’ll see what the space says it needs!
 Thank you for being so generous with your knowledge!
 Cheers!

-Sooooo, I haven’t seen your home, BUT being a white lover myself, if there were one white I would consider with the Tuscan style for EVERYWHERE, it would be Cloud White.
+1. Sooooo, I haven’t seen your home, BUT being a white lover myself, if there were one white I would consider with the Tuscan style for EVERYWHERE, it would be Cloud White.
 YES, it’s likely a touch more yellow than your main finishes, but being so light, you’re given some good forgiveness.

 Short of this, Moderate White (WAY prettier in real-life than Pinterest, it’s pretty fugly on Pinterest) is often a GREAT CHOICE.
 I wouldn’t do Gray Mist – no how no way, it will clash with travertine.
 City Loft is lovely – compare it to Egret White and see if you prefer one over the other.